ArthurSMg/ArthurSMg/README.md

 I'm an currently an undergrad (astro)physics student at University of São Paulo (USP) 🇧🇷

-- :telescope: My field of work ans interests are star clusters, obeservational astronomy and data analysis.
+- :telescope: My field of work and interests are star clusters, obeservational astronomy and data analysis.
 - 📫 You can reach me by my institutional e-mail: arthurmaga@usp.br

 Here you can find some of my projets there are (sometimes) univserisity and research related.
 Such as: